mtsoy123/superle/README.md

 `npm run start`

-## О проекте
+## About Project

-Superle — игра по угадыванию персонажей Marvel. Игра вдохновлена Wordle. У игрока 9 попыток, чтобы угадать загаданного персонажа из вселенной Marvel. С каждой попыткой открывается часть портрета персонажа.
+Superle is a Marvel character guessing game.
+The game is inspired by Wordle.
+The player has 9 attempts to guess the hidden character from the Marvel universe.
+With each attempt, a part of the character's portrait opens.

-Цель проекта — отточить навыки с БЭМ, React.js, HTML, CSS, JS.
+The goal of the project is to hone skills with BEM, React.js, HTML, CSS, JS.

-## Функционал
+## Features

-Флоу игры, статистика по играм, начать новую игру
+Game flow, game statistics, start a new game

-## Технологии
+## Tech Stack
 * HTML
 * CSS
 * JavaScript
 * React.js

-## Использованные ресурсы
+## Resources used

 ### Marvel Comics Api